 The industrial sector in Merafong is very strongly geared towards serving the mining industry.
 A few strong companies have emerged that have started operating at a global level because of the competitive advantage Merafong offers, namely Telegenix, Master Drilling and Bulk Mining Explosives.
 Despite the dominance of mining related industries, Merafong offers great investment value for many other types of industrial activities such as agro-processing, capital equipment manufacturing, metal fabrication, recycling, chemicals & polymers and bio-fuels.
 The most viable are agro-processing and bio-fuels given the vast tracts of unutilised prime agricultural land and bio-energy development opportunities.
 Merafong is well positioned for exporting food products and capital equipment to Botswana, Namibia and beyond via road or rail.
 Industrial land and infrastructure is available and with small targeted investments great capacity for expansion can be created.
 Merafong is strategically well located for industrial development given its position within the GCR space-economy and its links to the Northern Cape and SADC countries.
-The Northern Cape and our neighbouring countries are all experiencing mining booms currently and this trend will continue for decades.
+Many countries in Africa are experiencing mining booms.